-Welcome to the information pages of Eksamensyoga Spring 2017.
+Welcome to the information pages of Eksamensyoga Autumn 2017.

 Eksamensyoga is a yoga class aimed at building skills to manage the augmented and possibly prolonged stress through the end of the semester and the exam period.
 It involves simple asana practice suitable to all-levels and a “very” short lecture about stress management at the beginning of each class.

 The underlying assumptions for Eksamensyoga are as follows: